hwlee0103/vanillajs-momentum2021/README.md

    : save & hold values
    ; const value : constant - stay as it is.
    ; camel case : convension for js variable naming
-   ; let value: can be changed.
+   ; let value: can be changed. (or updated)
    ; var: do not use.. it doesn't show error when code changed value that should not changed

 4. Booleans
-   :true or false
+   : true or false / 0 or 1
-   ; null: nothingness; diff with false
-   ; undefined: not defined
+   ; null: nothingness; diff with false - there is nothing ; undefined: not defined

 5. Array